 But investors that hold the industry's best stocks to buy and the top exchange-traded funds (ETFs) – and perhaps a bit more patience – should be best-positioned for marijuana's eventual renaissance.

-The Prime Alternative Harvest Index, which tracks the performance of some of the cannabis industry's most prominent companies, is working on its fifth consecutive calendar year with double-digit negative returns.
-Perhaps worse: A $10,000 investment in the index at its inception on Dec.
-18, 2017, would today be worth around $2,000.
+The Prime Alternative Harvest Index, which tracks the performance of some of the cannabis industry's most prominent companies, delivered a fifth consecutive calendar year with double-digit negative returns.

-The long-term prognosis for the cannabis industry is excellent.
-Ultimately, the following 10 picks look like the best marijuana stocks (and funds) to benefit from this ongoing growth and maturation.
+The long-term prognosis for the cannabis industry is good.
+Ultimately, the following nine picks look like the best marijuana stocks (and funds) to benefit from this ongoing growth and maturation.

 Innovative Industrial Properties

-Innovative Industrial Properties (IIPR (opens in new tab), $96.91) is a real estate investment trust (REIT) that invests in greenhouses and industrial facilities for the medical cannabis industry.
+Innovative Industrial Properties (IIPR, $69.89) is a real estate investment trust (REIT) that invests in greenhouses and industrial facilities for the medical cannabis industry.
 It was founded in 2016 when it had just one property under its umbrella.
-This grew to 66 by the end of 2020 and is now at 111 properties.
+This grew to 66 by the end of 2020, and IIPR's portfolio is now at 110 properties.